christo/loquacious/README.md

   * possible whole-scene photo input
       * it may help the LLM if it can see not only what it looks like but what the actual current deployment scene looks like
-* [ ] use MediaStream / MediaPipe so pose estimation can use camera stream to first detect user approach

 * [ ] implement settings presets - depends on server-configured character portraits
   * [ ] portrait image
   * [ ] character voice (implies TTS system-specific)